What

 Chaperones Really Protect Patients?

-for pap smears and other gynecological examinations.
-Women should
+patient consent for pap smears and other gynecological examinations.

-never be forced to have a gynecological examination even by
+Women should never be forced to have a gynecological examination

 We encourage all women to take the following